How Does A Goalie Get A Win In Ice Hockey?

 5 Goalies With Most Wins In NHL History

-The NHL has been blessed with exceptional talent over the years.
-From forwards to goalies and more.
+The NHL has been blessed with exceptional talent over the years, from forwards to goalies and more.
 But here are five goalies in the NHL with the highest amount of wins in their careers.

 Martin Brodeur

 Martin Brodeur has the highest number of wins in the NHL.
 He was one of the most skilled goalies during his time and even had a rule made by the league because of him.
-The rule is called the Brodeur Rule but is also known as Trapezoid Rule.
+The rule is called the Brodeur Rule but is also known as the Trapezoid Rule.

 Martin Brodeur, in his career, had 691-point wins with a save percentage of 0.90.
 He also carried his team, the New Jersey Devils, to win three Stanley Cups.
 He also has five Eastern Conference championships, along with two Olympic gold medals.